 Coinlink is a Korean cryptocurrency exchange company that is listed on Kosdaq.
 Therefore, Coinlink is Korea’s first bitcoin exchange run by a Kosdaq-listed company called Accupix.
 Accupix’s main business is selling coal but they also construct railway communication systems.

 Coinlink will be operated by Fourth Link.
-Because Coinlink will be the first cryptocurrency exchange operated by a Kosdaq-registered company, it will have a secure system and reliability.
+Because Coinlink will be the first cryptocurrency exchange operated by a Kosdaq-registered company, acccording to this bitcoin evolution review, it will have a secure system and reliability.
 Fourth Link is looking to build a global network of cryptocurrency exchanges.
 The first step will be signing a partnership with Glosfar, which is a Korean company that offers bitcoin transfer services.
 In addition, they are also looking to form alliances with partners in China, Japan, U.S., Philippines, Indonesia, and South Africa.

 Zeniex opened in February of 2018.
 They were created by Korean and Chinese finance and security experts.
 Currently, the platform can only buy and sell cryptocurrencies because many major Korean banks are holding off on confirming bank accounts for cryptocurrency trading.
 Furthermore, many Korean banks have been refusing to issue real-name accounts citing uncertainties and security concerns regarding cryptocurrencies.

 GOPAX stands for Global Online Professional Assets Exchange.
 This is a very new exchange.
 It was opened by a blockchain company called Streami in late 2017.
 Streami is partnered with Korean bank Shinhan.
 On GOPAX users can trade the day they register.
 It is very easy to register and the exchange platform is very easy to use.
 In addition, everything is on a single page and there are no transaction fees.
 Most of their trading comes from Bitcoin and Stellar.